Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Unexplained back pain in a person with cancer

-A doctor will ask about your medical history and examine you.
-In some cases, you may have x-rays.
-You also may have other tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
+A healthcare provider will ask about your health history and examine you.
+In some cases, you may have X-rays.
+You also may have other tests, such as a CT scan or MRI.
 These tests can provide detailed images of your bones and spinal cord.

 Treatment will depend on the type and cause of the fracture.
-You will be given medication for pain.
+You will be given medicine for pain.
 Severe fractures or those that cause nerve problems may need surgery.
-But many compression fractures mend on their own.
+Many compression fractures mend on their own.

 As you improve, you may be given exercises to strengthen your bones.
-If you have osteoporosis, your doctor may prescribe a medication to treat it.
+If you have osteoporosis, your healthcare provider may prescribe a medicine to treat it.
 Sometimes you may have pain even after the bone has healed.
-In that case, your doctor will discuss your options with you.
+In that case, your healthcare provider will discuss your

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |